Species: Dendroaspis polylepis

 After the king cobra, the black mamba is the longest venomous snake in the world.
 It is also the fastest-moving snake in the world, reaching up to 23km/h.
 The snake although called Black Mamba is not black at all!
 It is named black due to the black colour inside it's mouth, the snake itself can be grey or a green/yellow colour.

 Black mambas spend their nights in holes in the ground - usually disused burrows - or hiding deep among fallen rocks or timber.
 These hiding places are also fled to by the snake if it becomes alarmed and it will attack any creature blocking the path to its hole.
+Black mambas use their incredible speed to escape threats, not hunt prey!

 Like all reptiles, the black mamba is cold blooded, and relies on external heat to maintain its body temperature.
 Therefore, it frequently basks in the sun during the day, either on a low branch or a rock, but during the summer, the snake may be forced to take cover in its burrow if it becomes too hot.